aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-opendocument-text-odt-ott-format/footnotes-and-endnote-features-opendocument-export/_index.md

-﻿---
+---
-title: OpenDocument Export - Footnotes an Endnote Features
+title: OpenDocument Export - Footnote an Endnote
 second_title: Aspose.Words for .NET
 articleTitle: Footnotes an Endnote Features Supported on OpenDocument Export
 linktitle: Footnotes an Endnote Features Supported on OpenDocument Export